-First, we use incoming solar radiation (R{sd}) as reference variable instead of net radiation to estimate the phase lag of surface heat flux observations and models.
+First, we use incoming solar radiation (R{sd}) as a reference variable instead of net radiation to estimate the phase lag of surface heat flux observations and models.
 And secondly, we use a harmonic transformation of the Camuffo and Bernardi (1982) regression model to estimate the phase lag in time units.
-This extension allows to compare the diurnal phase lag signatures of the different model inputs
+This extension allows us to compare the diurnal phase lag signatures of the different model inputs and how these influence the resulting diurnal course of the latent heat flux estimate.

-- and how these influence the resulting diurnal course of the latent heat flux estimate. - 15 We specifically choose incoming solar radiation R{sd} as the reference for the phase shift analysis, since R{sd} can be regarded as an independent forcing of the surface energy balance (e.g. Ohmura 2014):
+We specifically choose incoming solar radiation R{sd} as the reference for the phase-shift analysis, since R{sd} can be regarded as an independent forcing of the surface energy balance (e.g., Ohmura, 2014):

-$$R{sd}(1-\alpha) + R{ld} - H - \lambda E - G = \sigma T^4 + m \tag{1}$$

-- 20 With surface albedo α , incoming longwave radiation R{ld} , sensible heat flux H, latent heat flux λE , the conductive soil heat flux G, the outgoing longwave radiation σT^4 and storage terms of the surface layer summarized in m.
+$$R{\rm sd}(1-\alpha) + R{\rm ld} - H - \lambda E - G = \sigma T^4 + m, \tag{1}$$ with surface albedo α , incoming longwave radiation $R{\rm ld}$, sensible heat flux H, latent heat flux λE , the conductive soil heat flux G, the outgoing longwave radiation σT^4 , and storage terms of the surface layer summarized in m.
 This formulation of the surface energy balance provides the direction of the energy exchange processes at the surface, illustrating that the terms on the right-hand side depend on heat fluxes on the left-hand side of Eq.
-(1) (Ohmura 2014).
-As a consequence, the term net radiation R_n , - 25 which resembles the radiation budget of the shortwave and longwave components: $R_n = R{sd}(1 \alpha) + R{ld} \sigma T^4$, cannot be regarded as an independent surface forcing.
-Consequently, we choose R{sd} instead of R_n or R_n -G as the reference variable for the phase shift analysis of the latent heat flux and the main input variables of evapotranspiration model approaches.
+(1) (Ohmura, 2014).
+As a consequence, the term net radiation $R{\rm n}$, which resembles the radiation budget of the shortwave and longwave components, $R{\rm n} = R{\rm sd}(1-\alpha) + R{\rm ld} - \sigma T^4$, cannot be regarded as an independent surface forcing.
+Consequently, we choose $R{\rm sd}$ instead of $R{\rm n}$ or $R{\rm n} - G$ as the reference variable for the phase-shift analysis of the latent heat flux and the main input variables of evapotranspiration model approaches.

 We focus on two different approaches to estimate λE .
-The first approach is based on the energy 30 limitation of λE , using the equilibrium evaporation concept (Schmidt 1915) as formulated by Priestley

-- and Taylor (1972) for potential evaporation.
-For actual evaporation we focus on one source and two source energy balance schemes (OSEB and TSEB, respectively) which derive λE as residual term of the surface energy balance and parameterize the sensible heat flux by a temperature gradient resistance description (Kustas and Norman 1996) (referred to as 'temperature gradient scheme').
-The second - 35 approach is based on the Penman-Monteith (PM hereafter) approach (Monteith 1965), which adds water vapor pressure deficit as a driving gradient (referred to as 'vapor gradient scheme').
-We use the widely used FAO Penman-Monteith formulation (Allen et al., 1998) for potential or reference evapotranspiration.
-For actual evapotranspiration we use a modified PM approach which was formulated by Mallick et al. (2014, 2015, 2016, 2018); (see also Bhattarai et al., 2018) and is termed as - 40 a surface temperature initiated closure (STIC).
-STIC is based on finding the analytical solution of the surface and aerodynamic conductances in the PM equation while simultaneously constraining the surface and aerodynamics conductances through both surface temperature and vapor pressure deficit.
+The first approach is based on the energy limitation of λE , using the equilibrium evaporation concept (Schmidt, 1915) as formulated by Priestley and Taylor (1972) for potential evaporation.
+For actual evaporation we focus on one-source and two-source energy balance schemes (OSEB and TSEB, respectively) which derive λE as the residual term of the surface energy balance and parameterize the sensible heat flux by a resistance description of the surface-to-air temperature gradient (Kustas and Norman, 1999).
+The second approach is based on the Penman-Monteith (PM hereafter) approach (Monteith, 1965), which adds water vapor pressure deficit as a driving gradient (referred to as the "vaporgradient scheme").
+We use the widely used Food and Agriculture Organization of the United Nations (FAO) Penman-Monteith formulation (Allen et al., 1998) for potential or reference evapotranspiration.
+For actual evapotranspiration we use a modified PM approach which was formulated by Mallick et al. (2014, 2015, 2016, 2018) (see also Bhattarai et al., 2018) and is termed as a the Surface Temperature Initiated Closure (STIC).
+STIC is based on finding the analytical solution of the surface and aerodynamic conductances in the PM equation while simultaneously constraining the surface and aerodynamic conductances through both surface temperature and vapor pressure deficit.